Tejasvi-M/MetricsIngestion/README.md

 Containerized API Service for upload and retrieving systems metrics

 Overview:
   The containerized API service that accepts a json object info about the sender host's CPU and memory utilization in percentage.
 Then it appends the sender's IP address.
+If another json object is recieved from the same host then the services just updates the cpu and memory utilization fields.
+The other service returns the list of system metrics based on the IP addresses.

 Tools Used:
   - Java